 - The initial cohort may be adjusted for students who departed for the following reasons:

-- Death
+- \ Death

-- Permanent Disability
+- \ Permanent Disability

-- Service in the armed forces Foreign aid service of the federal government - Official church missions - No other adjustments to the initial cohort should be made.
+- \ Service in the armed forces \ Foreign aid service of the federal government - \ Official church missions - \ No other adjustments to the initial cohort should be made.

-cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students s who entered your institution as freshmen in Fall 2020 (or the preceding summer term), wl hat percentage was enrolled at your institution as of the date your institution calculate es its official enrollment in Fall 2021.
-80.0
+B22 For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2020 (or the preceding summer students who entered your institution as trestitien in Fall 2020 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2021.
+77.3